andylemin/PFUI/README.md

 SOCKET_PROTO: TCP
 SOCKET_TIMEOUT: 3
 COMPRESS: True                # must match the firewall
-BLOCKING: True                # hold the answer until the IPs are in the table
+BLOCKING: True                # the default; hold a fresh answer until the IPs are in the table
 DEFAULT_PORT: 10001
 FIREWALLS:
   - HOST: 10.10.1.254